jaivgar/jaivgar/README.md

 - 🦸‍♂️ By day I work [@LuleåUniversityofTechnology](https://www.ltu.se/?l=en), where I create all sorts of software systems 🤖 using Agile development practices 🔨, with my main research focus areas being workflow management systems for new automation architectures 🧪.
 - 🦹‍♂️ By night I’m currently learning 🌱 [Go](https://go.dev/) and functional programming.
   - 🌲 My "evergreen goals" are: learning and expanding my programming and leadership skills.
-I am always excited about new challenges, and I want to be ready for anything I might end up doing profesionally in the fugure.
+I am always excited about new challenges, and I want to be ready for anything I might end up doing profesionally in the future.
 I love learning new stuff, so as Gandhi once said, *"Learn as if you were to live forever"* 📚
 - 💬 Ask me about anything, chances are - I'll be interested.
 - ❤️  Things I care about:
   - 🔏 Online privacy and personal data protection